Eurasian water shrew: Reproduction

+Ecology

-The Eurasian water shrew is active both night and day and is thoroughly at home in the water.
-Its short fur holds air and the skin does not get wet when it swims.
-When it emerges from the water it enters one of its many burrows and any moisture adhering to the fur is absorbed by the earth walls.
-It mostly feeds on aquatic organisms which are caught while it is swimming.
+The Eurasian water shrew mostly feeds on aquatic organisms which are caught while it is swimming.
 It can remain underwater for twenty seconds before it has to surface to breathe.
-Larger prey items can be subdued by the toxic secretions from its submaxillary glands.
-They feed on crayfish, freshwater snails, other mollusks, small fish, aquatic larvae, insects, spiders, amphibians, especially newts and small rodents are also eaten.
-It also feeds on land on such things as insect (dipteran) larvae.
+When attacking prey, it will salivate profusely, producing its neurotoxic saliva which it attempts to deliver at the base of the skull.
+Even prey larger than the shrew can be subdued by the toxic secretions allowing it to fulfill its high metabolic needs.
+They feed on aquatic crustaceans, freshwater snails, other mollusks, small fish, aquatic larvae, aquatic insects, spiders, amphibians, especially frogs and newts, and small rodents are also eaten.
+It also feeds on land on invertebrates such as insect (dipteran) larvae, beetles, worms, and millipedes.
 According to a study, N. fodiens showed a higher consumption frequency of small invertebrates (larvae) compared to medium-sized earthworms and beetles.
 Additionally, medium-sized prey were consumed more gradually than small prey items (earthworms versus larvae and earthworms versus beetles).

-The Eurasian water shrew has a pair of glands under its jaw which produce venom, and this has been shown to be potent against the field vole (Microtus agrestis), and lethal at a minimum dose of fifteen milligrams per kilogram body weight.
+The venom produced by the Eurasian water shrew has been shown to be potent against the field vole (Microtus agrestis), and lethal at a minimum dose of fifteen milligrams per kilogram body weight.
 The venom consists of a paralytic peptide which has been patented for use in neuromuscular therapy.

 Overall, the Eurasian water shrew venom has stronger paralytic properties and lower cardioinhibitory activity.
 Thus acting as an immobilizing agent towards their prey or to organisms that may threaten them.

-Their behavior in captivity is described in Konrad Lorenz's book King Solomon's Ring.

-Status
+Hantaviruses have also been detected in shrews in Hungary and Poland, raising public health concerns despite epidemiological mechanisms largely unknown.

+Conservation

 The International Union for Conservation of Nature lists the Eurasian water shrew as being of "Least concern" in its Red List of Threatened Species.
 This is because it has a large population distributed across a wide range and its population seems fairly stable.
 In some areas habitat degradation is occurring and wetlands are being drained but not to such an extent as to increase the status to "Vulnerable".
 Other possible threats include agricultural products and sewage which may pollute waterways and reduce the availability of food.
 In western Spain, a separate subspecies (N. f. niethammeri) has a very limited range and may be declining in numbers.

+Eurasian water shrews in alpine lakes are facing pressure from introduced fishes as they reduce the availablility of aquatic invertebrates--the major prey of the shrews.
+Climate change may pose threats on Eurasian water shrews such as a range shrift towards northern Europe or a severe habitat loss in continental Europe, depending on climate scenarios.'